Designing and Evaluating AI Margin Notes in Document Reader Software: Experiment 2: Selection Automation

 Participants generally seemed to prefer generating AI margin notes manually.
 There was a significant effect of \f{condition} on \m{Frequency of Use} (\autoref{fig:exp2Results}e), suggesting a preference to use \f{manual} (\median{79.5}, \iqr{47.5}) more frequently than \f{automatic} (\median{55}, \iqr{68.75}).
 For \m{Overall Ranking}, we observed that participants tended to prefer \f{manual}, which was ranked first.
 Specifically, 23 participants (77\%) gave \f{manual} a \m{Ranking} of 1, and 21 (70\%) gave \f{automatic} a \m{Ranking} of 2.

-Majority (16, 53\%) appreciated \f{manual} for the increased control it enabled, for example: \ppquote{I felt a little more control [when] I was able to pick what I wanted to be summarized.
-[When] I just pressed one button, it summarized everything, but not necessarily the areas I wanted it to}{P22}.
 A few (4, 13\%) mentioned how \f{manual} provided more incentive to read the document, for example: \ppquote{generating all summaries at once will encourage users not to actually read the document for themselves.
 Generating individual summaries after I selected text meant I [had] to actually read the document}{P10}.
+The majority (16, 53\%) appreciated \f{manual} for the increased control it enabled, for example: \ppquote{I felt a little more control [when] I was able to pick what I wanted to be summarized.
+[When] I just pressed one button, it summarized everything, but not necessarily the areas I wanted it to}{P22}.